Frank Kitts Park: Points of interest

 Tanya Ashken's Albatross fountain sits at the south end of Frank Kitts Park next to Whairepo Lagoon.
 It was commissioned by the Wellington Sculpture Trust and installed in 1986.

 One of the masts from the ship Wahine forms a memorial near the amphitheatre at the park.
 A plaque placed there on behalf of survivors of the Wahine disaster reads in part:"Hundreds survived due to the efforts of a large rescue mission.
 This plaque is dedicated to all those who assisted in that rescue.
 You saved us from disaster and took us to a safe place."
 If development of the park goes ahead, the mast will be retained but moved to a new location within the park.

-Water Whirler is a kinetic sculpture by Len Lye that sits on the waterfront near the children's play area, adjacent to the promenade.
+Water Whirler is a kinetic sculpture by Len Lye that was installed on the waterfront near the children's play area, adjacent to the promenade, in 2006.
 It oscillates and sprays water from many jets.
-In 2018 the sculpture was badly damaged by a man trying to swing from it.
+In 2018 the sculpture was badly damaged by a man trying to swing from it, and in April 2023 another vandal damaged it again.
+The repaired sculpture was reinstalled in October 2024.

 Fruits of the Garden is a bronze sculpture by Paul Dibble.
 It was exhibited at Frank Kitts Park during the 2002 New Zealand Festival, then bought by Lambton Harbour Management and permanently installed at the park.

 Near Fruits of the Garden is a sundial by Charles Stone.
 It was commissioned by the Lambton Harbour Development Project in 1990 and commemorates Mayor Frank Kitts and the opening of the redeveloped park.

 Numerous plaques have been installed on the wall along the promenade.
 These commemorate various events, organisations and people, including for example the ship Pamir and its crew, Polish refugee children of Pahiatua, US Marines, and New Zealand forces who served in the Korean War.